VawnDyu/Dating-Simulator-Game/README.md

 This project is a Dating Simulator Game commonly called Galge.
 It was made in **Python** using **Tkinter** Gui Toolkit.
 (Not yet finished cause of incomplete story lines, sprites, and backgrounds.)

 PS: I do not own any of the image/backgrounds used in this game.
-I just used it just for practice purposes.
+I just used it for practice purposes.

 _____